panaversity/learn-agentic-ai/06_prompt_driven_development/02_start_prompting/readme.md

-# Starting Prompt Driven Development (PDD)
+# Starting Spec Driven Development (SDD)
-This guide helps you choose and try AI coding tools based on your budget while maintaining the same Prompt-Driven Development (PDD) methodology across all tiers.
+This guide helps you choose and try AI coding tools based on your budget while maintaining the same Spec-Driven Development (SDD) methodology across all tiers.

 Choose the option that fits your budget; the disciplined loop remains the same: Spec → Plan → Prompt → Test/Evaluate → Refactor → Record → Review.